posativ/acrylamid/docs/usage.rst

 .. note::

-    Did you about the ``--mako`` flag that initializes all templates with a Mako analogon?
+    Did you know that the ``--mako`` flag that initializes all templates with a Mako analogon?
 Just create your blog like this: ``acrylamid init --mako``.
     Unfortunately you can't mix different template engines.